The Adventure Zone: Graduation (2019–2021)

 There were few live shows during the run of Graduation due to the COVID-19 pandemic, and none of these made use of Graduation's Nua setting.
 A "Laughter & Love" McElroy family tour in April 2020 would have featured The Adventure Zone performances in Boston and Baltimore.
 Instead of Nua or another established setting, a series of new campaign settings were used in virtual live shows, sometimes with multiple episodes and continuity between performances.
 These minor campaigns include Fur (with Erika Ishii), Hootenanny, Inheritance, Just Us, Mercer (with Matt Mercer) and Lords of Crunch.

+Peacock announced in January 2020 that it had commissioned a script for an animated adaptation of The Adventure Zone, though the series did not progress beyond that stage.